spacetimeengineer/mupy/README.md

 ## mupy.core

 ### Workspace
 A workspace is essentially a directory structure or environment to place hardware or assemblies objects into.
 It is a python class object and possess other unique properties and functions which make it behave as a sort of virtual workbench.
+Some properties and functions :

+  - Ensures hardware & assembly uniqueness within script.
+  - Contains a run() function that initializes rendering sequence.
+  - Only needs one arguments ; the final assembly.
+    - All sub-assemblies and hardware are imported recursively.
+  - Manages directory structure.
+Gives a home to parts which may be numerous.
+  - 3D Workbench.

 ### Hardware
 Hardware objects are the primary mechanism for introducing system-codes into the scripting environment.